Privacy Notice

 Glasgow Kelvin College employees will process your data (that means collect, store, use and destroy the information provided) in a manner that is compatible with the data protection principles.
 In some instances, the law sets the length of time information must be kept, but in most cases the College, will comply with its own Document Retention Schedule.
 This can be obtained from the College.

 The College’s aim is not to be intrusive.
 It undertakes not to ask irrelevant or unnecessary questions.
-Moreover, the information provided will be subject to rigorous organisational and
+Moreover, the information provided will be subject to rigorous organisational and technical control measures and procedures to minimise the risk of unauthorised access or disclosure.

 We will use your contact details to send you information relevant to your course of study, including but not limited to employment opportunities and progression or related courses that would support your learning journey offered by the College or its partners.